outsidedav/swift/index.md

 The following tutorial is a starting point that is intended to help you build, run, and deploy a server-side Swift app locally.
 Learn how to use the {{site.data.keyword.dev_cli_long}} to execute these actions with standard commands.

 You can use the {{site.data.keyword.dev_cli_short}} to manage your server-side applications with more than a dozen commands.
-Learn more about the `idt` commands at [IBM Cloud Developer Tools CLI](/docs/cli/idt/commands.html).
+Learn more about the `ibmcloud dev` commands at [IBM Cloud Developer Tools CLI](/docs/cli/idt/commands.html).

 ## Step 1.
 Requirements for Developers